 Too many children are being criminalized at increasingly younger ages and subjected to the juvenile justice system and/or the adult criminal justice system.
 This is particularly true for children who are poor; children of color; children with disabilities; children with mental health and substance abuse challenges; children facing neglect, abuse, and/or violence; children in foster care; and children who identify as lesbian, gay, bisexual, transgender, or queer (LGBTQ).
 These children are disproportionately pushed out of schools and pulled into unjust systems through arrests and incarceration, which exacerbates harm and increases the risk of abuse.
-More than 1 million children were arrested in the United States in 2014 and approximately 856,000 children were arrested in 2016 according to preliminary estimates.
-Although youth arrests and incarceration have been decreasing overall, 48,043 children were incarcerated on an average night in 2015 and the proportion of justice-involved girls has been increasing.
-Moreover, racial disproportionality remains and it gets worse as children of color go deeper in the system—from the point of arrest to post-adjudication placement.
+Nearly 730,000 children were arrested in the United States in 2018.
+While youth arrests and detentions have been declining overall, 43,580 children were held in residential placement on an average night in 2017 and extreme racial disparities have persisted.

 All children deserve to grow up at home in safe, stable families, receive a quality education in safe, supportive schools, and participate in peaceful, thriving communities.
 Every child should be able to have a childhood that provides the time and space for learning, mistakes, and restorative correction by caring adults with knowledge of adolescent brain development and a child’s capacity to change based on neuroscience.
 To the extent that children are deemed to have committed a punishable offense per the juvenile justice system or a crime per the adult criminal justice system, they are entitled to adequate legal representation and a response that is age-appropriate, developmentally-appropriate, culturally-responsive, gender-responsive, and trauma-informed in the least-restrictive, most-safe setting in order to facilitate rehabilitation, promote healing, ensure positive youth development, and reduce recidivism.

 We work to reduce children’s contact with the juvenile justice and criminal justice systems and to ensure more humane and rehabilitative prevention and treatment for all children who come in contact with these systems, especially children of color who historically have been over-criminalized and over-represented in school discipline, arrests, prosecutions, and detention.
 To stop the criminalization of children and ensure justice for all youth, we must: